 How Long Does ESTA Last?

-With ESTA authorization, visitors are permitted to travel to the US without first having to secure a visa.
+With ESTA authorization, certain visitors are permitted to travel to the US without having to secure a visa.

 However, your ESTA will have an expiration date as the authorization is not indefinite.
 To travel to the US under the Visa Waiver Program, you must ensure your ESTA is valid and that you continue to meet the conditions for visa-free travel.